sarthakvs/url_shortener/README.md

 The server-side handles URL shortening, retrieval, and redirection.
 It utilizes Node.js, Express, and MongoDB.
 Existing URLs are fetched from the database, and new ones are stored in the database url-shortener.urls

+# Pre-requisites
+1. Ensure that you have Node installed in your system.(https://nodejs.org/en).
+2. Ensute that you have MongoDB installed in your system.(https://www.mongodb.com/try/download/community).

 # How to run
 1. Download and extract the project
 2. In the command prompt,Go to the project Directory and run "npm install"